isabella232/nefario/README.md

 ```
 docker run -v /var/run/docker.sock:/var/run/docker.sock \
-    -e NEFARIO_CONFIG_DIRECTORY=/nefario \
+    -e NEFARIO_CONFIG_DIRECTORIES=/nefario \
     discourse/nefario:latest
 ```

 The available configuration environment variables are listed in the "[Configuration](#configuration)" section, below.

-Once Nefario is up and running, it will keep an eye on the directory specified by `NEFARIO_CONFIG_DIRECTORY`, and any time a file is created or modified in that directory that has a `.yaml` extension, it will treat it as a [`moby-derp`](https://github.com/mpalmer/moby-derp) pod configuration file, and trigger a `moby-derp` run with that configuration.
+Once Nefario is up and running, it will keep an eye on the directoies specified by `NEFARIO_CONFIG_DIRECTORIES`, and any time a file is created or modified in the watched directories that has a `.yaml` extension, it will treat it as a [`moby-derp`](https://github.com/mpalmer/moby-derp) pod configuration file, and trigger a `moby-derp` run with that configuration.

 ## Configuration